CrossyChainsaw/AutoClicker/README.md

 # Auto Clicker
-Auto Clicker is an application wherein you can simulate multiple certain actions on a pc.
+Auto Clicker is an application wherein you can simulate certain actions on a pc.
 Here are the key functionalities
 - Simulate a Mouse Click anywhere on the screen
 - Simulate certain Key presses
 - Simluate Key Combinations like CTRL+C / CTRL+V